ndium/authorsearch/README.md

 AuthorSearch is a Flutter application that allows users to search for authors and explore their works.

 ## Screenshots
-Example : I want search JK Rowling
+Example : I want to search JK Rowling

 ![AuthorSearch Screenshot](authorsearch.png)